impresso/impresso.github.io/old_pages/app.corpus.md

 {% assign figure=page.figure[1] %}
 {% include figure.html %}

-The impresso project had very limited capacities to conduct OCR and article layout recognition but worked with the materials it received from its partners.
+The Impresso project had very limited capacities to conduct OCR and article layout recognition but worked with the materials it received from its partners.
 This required the development of importers for different flavours of the METS/ALTO and Olive standards but also revealed the imperfections which are inherent in any large-scale collection: There were errors which occurred during filing of the hard copies, their digitisation and processing or during the transfer to our servers which caused problems: not all the articles our metadata suggests are there, are in fact accessible.
 Not all newspaper titles underwent the same digitisation pipeline; there are significant variations in OCR quality and the degree to which institutions added additional metadata to their collections.

 We therefore chose to carefully normalise and complement existing metadata across all institutions and to automatically add information e.g. on language use or OCR quality.